The 5 Most Important Rules of Proper Telephone Etiquette

-Talking with someone effectively on the phone truly is an art form.
+An efficient conversation over the phone truly is an art form.
 It’s so much different from both talking to people online and in person.

 Online, you have the time to really devise a great answer and think about what you are going to speak about before you press “enter.”

-And when you are talking to someone in the flesh, you can use your facial expressions and body language to better translate what you are trying to get across.
+When you are talking to someone in the flesh, you can use facial expressions and body language to convey your message.
 But when you are talking on the phone, it’s all about your voice and the way you speak to them directly.
-That’s why having good manners on the phone is so important.
+That’s why being aware of the basic rules of phone etiquette is so important.

 Whether you work in retail, a restaurant, or any other type of service industry, phone calls are still immensely important.
-Customers will call you on the telephone and the conversation they have with you will shape their entire perception of your company.
+Customers will call you on the telephone and the conversation they have with you will shape their perception of your company.
 In order to leave a positive impression, here’s how you can step up the way you help customers on the telephone.

 It should not take you more than three or four rings to answer the phone.
 It’s a fast-paced world, and people simply don’t want to wait for any type of service these days —especially not on the telephone.

-If your staff really is too busy to answer the phone, make sure that your voice mail options enable the user to get to the menu easily and get transferred to a live person as soon as possible.
+If your staff really is too busy to answer the phone, make sure that your voicemail options enable the user to get to the menu easily and get transferred to a live person as soon as possible.
 There should always be someone who has a desk job in your company who is able to field calls when no one else can.

-If you’re going in to the act of answering the phone with the mentality that you are simply going to wing it, then you’re setting yourself up for failure.
+If you’re going into the act of answering the phone with the mentality that you are simply going to wing it, then you’re setting yourself up for failure.
 There’s nothing wrong with practicing or at least knowing what you are going to say when someone calls.
-You should have a standardized greeting that you use that is polite and informative.
-Give a welcoming greeting and let them know immediately who they are speaking with.
+After all, your company probably has guidelines for email communication.
+You should be approaching phone calls in a very similar way.

-When it comes to rehearsing your phone response, what you are going to say isn’t the only thing that you should be thinking about.
+Also, have in mind that what you’re saying isn’t the only thing that you should be thinking about.
 You should also practice how you are going to talk.
-Having a polite tone of voice is one of the most important things when it comes to communicating successfully on the phone and practicing good telephone etiquette.
+A friendly tone of voice is one of the most important things when it comes to communicating successfully on the phone and practicing good phone etiquette.

 Practicing this tone of voice will help you when you need it most.
 If you’ve had a hard day at work and politeness is the last thing on your mind, the fact that you have practiced your delivery should enable the polite voice to kick in naturally, no matter how you are really feeling at that moment.